robstave/Meowcards/cards/go/go-qz2-a.md

 What problem does Go's vendor directory solve?

-A) Dependency versioning and reproducible builds
+- A. Dependency versioning and reproducible builds
-B) Code organization
+- B. Code organization
-C) Performance optimization
+- C. Performance optimization
-D) Memory management
+- D. Memory management

 ### Back

-**A) Dependency versioning and reproducible builds**
+**A. Dependency versioning and reproducible builds**

 The vendor directory was a mechanism in Go to ensure reproducible builds by including specific versions of dependencies directly in the project.
 This approach solved the "dependency hell" problem by isolating dependencies from external changes.
 Although Go modules have largely replaced the vendor directory, it remains a useful tool for projects requiring strict control over dependency versions or offline builds.